umairimran/shrone_ai_assistant/frontend_2/README.md

-# Shrone Chatbot Frontend
+# Sharon Chatbot Frontend

-A production-ready React and Next.js 14 application that replicates the “Shrone Chatbot” experience with a document-aware chat interface, dark UI, and mocked APIs for chat, uploads, and document management.
+A production-ready React and Next.js 14 application that replicates the "Sharon Chatbot" experience with a document-aware chat interface, dark UI, and mocked APIs for chat, uploads, and document management.

 ## Prerequisites